Conaws/hiwian/README.md

 ## Pattern Matching

-Posh now generates exactly thorough pattern matching for `pull` and pretty efficient patterns for `q`, so you shouldn't need to specify your own unless you want to make things update less, like if you want certain components to just listen to a refresh signal.
+Hiwian now generates exactly thorough pattern matching for `pull` and pretty efficient patterns for `q`, so you shouldn't need to specify your own unless you want to make things update less, like if you want certain components to just listen to a refresh signal.